 Those who study Numerology talk about “Master Numbers.”
 While other double-digit numbers are reduced to the single digit, for example, 23 is reduced as 2+3=5 and therefore 23 reduces to 5.
 Yet the Master Numbers aren’t reduced.

 They have a special designation because of their spiritual significance and inherent power.
-The Master Numbers are eleven, twenty-two, thirty-three, etc (up tp ninety-nine).
+The Master Numbers are eleven, twenty-two, and thirty-three.

 Master Number 11